Battle of the Yellow Sea: Background

 The Imperial Russian Navy's First Pacific Squadron (Admiral Wilgelm Vitgeft) had been trapped in Lüshunkou (Port Arthur) since the Imperial Japanese Navy blockade began on 8 February 1904 with the Battle of Port Arthur.
 In July and early August, as the Imperial Japanese Army laid siege to Port Arthur, relations between Vitgeft and the Russian Viceroy Yevgeni Alekseyev soured.
 Alekseyev, a former admiral, favored an aggressive sortie so as to enable the First Pacific Squadron to link up with the Vladivostok Squadron to create a naval force powerful enough to challenge the Japanese fleet.
 Admiral Vitgeft believed in a fleet in being, which simply stayed at anchor, while at the same time contributing some of his weaponry to the Siege of Port Arthur as the safest course to follow.

 Although passive, Vitgeft's preference was actually more in keeping with the Russian Navy's doctrine, which was building up strength (waiting for the arrival of the Baltic Fleet, also known as the 2nd Pacific Squadron), and then engaging the Japanese navy in decisive battle.
 After several exchanges of letters in which both insisted on their demand, Alexeyev turned to Tsar Nicholas II, who replied to him by telegraph: "I fully share your opinion that it is important for the squadron to break through quickly from Port Arthur to Vladivostok."
-After Alexeyev had warned Withöft of the possible legal consequences if he did not comply with the Tsar's order, Vitgeft finally yielded.
+After Alexeyev had warned Vitgeft of the possible legal consequences if he did not comply with the Tsar's order, Vitgeft finally yielded.